polo2ro/blog/posts/2017-03-07-creating-the-open-source-project.markdown

 ## packages creation with fpm

-A simple command to create the nodejs application package but with a configuration file in /etc/gadael/config.json
+[fpm](https://github.com/jordansissel/fpm) is a package manager who can create simpes packages for multiples plateformes.
+I will use it to create the debian package (.deb) and the centOs/redhat package (.rpm).

+Here is a simple command to create the nodejs application package but with a configuration file in /etc/gadael/config.json.
 In the repository, i created a dist/ folder with the config.json sample file.
 Then the fpm command set position of the files:

 ```
 fpm -s dir -t deb -p ../ -n gadael --config-files /etc/gadael/config.json -v "0.0.1" ./=/var/lib/gadael dist/config.json=/etc/gadael/